Nonleptonic two-body decays of $\Lambda_b\rightarrow \Lambda_c \pi, \Lambda_cK$ in the perturbative QCD approach: Numerical results

 The predicted branching ratios and up-down asymmetries are summarized in Table~\ref{tab:branching}, together with the results of other theoretical studies and the experimental data.
 The sources of theoretical errors are the same as in Table~\ref{tab:form}.
 A variety of predictions derived from the quark models based on factorization assumption have been conducted, with wide-ranging predictions for $\mathcal{B}(\Lambda_b\rightarrow \Lambda_c \pi)\sim (1.75-5.6)\times 10^{-3}$ and $\mathcal{B}(\Lambda_b\rightarrow \Lambda_c K)\sim (1.3-3.93)\times 10^{-4}$.
 Overall speaking, our results are slightly larger than other theoretical predictions due to the involved important nonfactorizable effects.
-From Table~\ref{tab:fac}, one can see that a constructive interference between the factorizable contributions and the nonfactorizable ones.
-In the absence of the latter, the branching ratios for the pion and kaon modes will be reduced to $4.9\times 10^{-3}$ and $3.5\times 10^{-4}$, respectively.
-The nonfactorizable contributions can enhance the branching ratios by about $30\%$, indicate they are indeed numerically significant in the considered processes.
+In the absence of the nonfactorizable contributions, our branching ratios for the pion and kaon modes will be reduced to $4.9\times 10^{-3}$ and $3.5\times 10^{-4}$, respectively, which seem to be more consistent with those predictions based on the factorization assumption as shown in Table~\ref{tab:branching}.
+It is understandable because the naive factorization suffices to describe the color-allowed type decays.
+From Table~\ref{tab:fac}, one can see that a constructive interference between the factorizable contributions and the nonfactorizable ones enhance the branching ratios by about $30\%$, indicate they are indeed numerically significant in the considered processes.
 The important nonfactorizable contributions were also found in previous studies based on the relativistic three-quark model~\cite{prd575632,mpla13181}, but with the destructive interference pattern.
-A recent measurements performed by the LHCb collaboration~\cite{jhep042014087} yield $\mathcal{B}(\Lambda_b\rightarrow \Lambda_c \pi)\sim (5.97\pm0.86)\times 10^{-3}$ and $\mathcal{B}(\Lambda_b\rightarrow \Lambda_c K)\sim (3.55\pm0.66)\times 10^{-4}$, respectively, where the statistical and systematic uncertainties are combined in quadrature.
-Our prediction on the pion mode is consistent with LHCb's value, while that of kaon mode is larger.
+Previous measurements performed by the LHCb collaboration~\cite{jhep042014087} yield $\mathcal{B}(\Lambda_b\rightarrow \Lambda_c \pi)\sim (5.97\pm0.86)\times 10^{-3}$ and $\mathcal{B}(\Lambda_b\rightarrow \Lambda_c K)\sim (3.55\pm0.66)\times 10^{-4}$, respectively, where the statistical and systematic uncertainties are combined in quadrature.
+Our prediction on the pion mode is consistent with its value, while that of kaon mode is larger.
+Although the inclusion of the nonfactorizable contribution makes our results larger, for a consistent and complete analysis of the leading-order PQCD calculation, it is necessary to include the nonfactorizable contribution in the current work.